Are you a homeowner thinking of using house sitters?

 First off, when thinking of using house sitters from an online platform (we use TrustedHousesitters), both parties need to take a leap of faith.
 Both homeowners and house sitters need to accept the possibility that something can go wrong (i.e. a sick pet, lockout, etc).

 If things do go wrong, both sides need to do everything in their power to handle the situation and trust that the other side would do the same.
 This isn’t just talking about things that could go wrong at a house sit, but even before.
+Both parties are vulnerable, and in this way the footing is more equal than at first glance.
+Homeowners have their pets and property.
 House sitters could be left high and dry in an unknown country if the house sit is canceled last minute.

 As a homeowner, if you still don’t feel comfortable with a previously unknown person caring for your home and pets, then you may need to accept that having house sitters isn’t for you.
 Saving money cannot be the only motivation for both you and them.